emilgaripov/dmfigol.me/_pages/about.md

 I support routers as a platform and I investigate crashes, memory leaks and other unexpected behavior on IOS, IOS-XE, NX-OS routers and switches.
 Right now I am temporarily in VPN team learning different VPN technologies and I am excited about it.

 I also have CCIE R&S #53592, which I earned in July 2016 and hopefully one day I will also start preparing for CCIE SP or Security track.
 Before I joined Cisco I was writing Python scripts in the game development industry.
 Because of that I am currently trying to apply my Python skills to the networking field.
 I am very interested in network programmability and automation and I am curious to see in what form it will be in the future.
+Currently I am doing a lot of Python and NETCONF/YANG.

 I am doing a lot of mentoring and teaching and I really enjoy it.
+Part of [RouterGods networking community](http://www.routergods.com/){:target="_blank"} and proud of it!

 In terms of education, I have Bachelor of Science (BS) in Telecommunications.
 I had two chances to finish Master's degree: once in Ukraine and once in Germany (Cologne), but I never did.
 In 2016 I decided to fix this and I applied for Georgia Tech online Master of Science in Computer Science program (OMSCS).
 It is quite hard and consumes a lot of time, but it is a rewarding journey.